-The Contractor shall select at least two qualified individuals responsible for inspections, maintenance, and repair activities, and filling out the SWP3 Inspection Form and SWP3 Amendments, Grading, and Stabilization Log in Appendix 3.
+\The Contractor shall select at least two qualified individuals responsible for inspections, maintenance, and repair activities, and filling out the SWP3 Inspection Form and SWP3 Amendments, Grading, and Stabilization Log in Appendix 3.
 Personnel selected for these responsibilities shall be knowledgeable and experienced in all inspection and maintenance practices necessary for keeping the erosion and sediment controls in good working order.

-If an inspection reveals that a control is in need of repair or maintenance, with the exception of a sediment settling pond, it shall be repaired or maintained within three calendar days of the inspection.
+\If an inspection reveals that a control is in need of repair or maintenance, with the exception of a sediment settling pond, it shall be repaired or maintained within three calendar days of the inspection.
 Sediment ponds will be repaired or maintained within 10 calendar days of the inspection.
 If an inspection reveals that a control fails to perform its intended function and that another, more appropriate control is required, the SWP3 shall be amended and the new control shall be installed within 10 calendar days of the inspection.
 If an inspection reveals a control has been installed inappropriately or incorrectly, the control will be replaced or modified for site conditions.

-When controls are modified, the erosion control drawings associated with the SWP3 will be updated to reflect the modifications, and the changes will be reflected using the SWP3 Amendments, Grading, and Stabilization Log in Appendix 3.
+\When controls are modified, the erosion control drawings associated with the SWP3 will be updated to reflect the modifications, and the changes will be reflected using the SWP3 Amendments, Grading, and Stabilization Log in Appendix 3.

-- Silt fence and/or Filter sock shall be inspected for depth of sediment, tears, and to ensure the anchor posts are firmly in the ground.
-Silt fence and/or filter sock shall also be inspected to ensure they are maintained in the appropriate positions per the plans in Appendix 2.
-Built up sediment shall be removed from the silt fence when it has reached one-half the height of the fence.
+- Filter sock shall be inspected for depth of sediment, tears, and to ensure the anchor posts are firmly in the ground.
+Filter sock shall also be inspected to ensure they are maintained in the appropriate positions per the plans in Appendix 2.
 Built up sediment shall be removed from the filter sock when it has reached one-third the height of the sock. - Orange barrier fence shall be inspected to ensure the fence is erect and functioning as intended per the plans in Appendix 2. - Temporary and permanent seeding shall be inspected for bare spots, washouts, and healthy growth.
 If seed does not germinate in an area on which it was placed, the area will either be re-seeded or an alternate erosion control method will be employed. - Locations where vehicles and equipment enter or exit the site shall be inspected for evidence of off-site tracking of sediment.
 Sediment being tracked onto off-site roadways shall be cleaned up promptly. - Excess concrete should be removed when the washout system reaches 50 percent of the design capacity.
 Use of the system should be discontinued until appropriate measures can be initiated to clean out the structure.
 Prefabricated systems should also utilize this criterion unless the manufacturer has alternative specifications.

-The permittee shall maintain the SWP3 Inspection Forms for three years following the submittal of a notice of termination (NOT) form.
+\The permittee shall maintain the SWP3 Inspection Forms for three years following the submittal of a notice of termination (NOT) form.
 The Inspection Forms shall be signed in accordance with Part V.G of Ohio EPA General Permit OHC000005.